dirtyharrycallahan/gem_mirror/README.md

 mirror without having to stitch together ugly Bash scripts or deal with more complex tools such as [Geminabox][geminabox].
 Unlike tools such as Geminabox and others gem_mirror does mirroring only, it has no authentication and you can't upload gems to it.
+I created this project to improve my knowledge of Ruby and Ruby infrastructure.

+It was forked from the now archived github project which has also moved to gitlab [gem-mirror].

 ## Differences with Geminabox